IEvangelist/profanity-filter/README.md

       id: profanity-filter
       with:
         token: ${{ secrets.GITHUB_TOKEN }}
-        replacement-type: Emoji # Asterisk or Emoji
+        replacement-type: Emoji # See Replacement types
 ```

 If you already have an existing workflow that is triggered `on/issues|pull_request/types/opened|edited|reopened` feel free to simply add a step to the existing job: